Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

 Gomez released her first Spanish-language project, an EP titled Revelación, in March 2021.
-The record blends reggaeton, latin pop, R&B genres with urbano elements, marking a departure from the dance-pop sound of its predecessor, Rare.
-It debuted at number twenty-two in the US, shifting 23,000 equivalent album units in its first week of release, marking the largest sales week for a Latin album by a woman at the time, since Shakira's El Dorado in 2017.
-It also debuted atop the Billboard Top Latin Albums chart, becoming the first album by a woman to do so, also since 2017's El Dorado.
-The EP received universal acclaim according to Metacritic, a website collecting reviews from professional music critics; it was nominated for Best Latin Pop Album at the 64th Annual Grammy Awards.
-It also received Latin Pop Album of the Year nominations from the Billboard Latin Music, Latin American Music and Lo Nuestro award ceremonies.
-Gomez's expansion of her artistry was praised; Entertainment Weeklys Marcus Jones called her "a far more versatile musician than she's been given credit for".
-It spawned three singles: "De Una Vez", "Baila Conmigo" with Rauw Alejandro, and "Selfish Love" with DJ Snake.
-With this EP and the single "Baila Conmigo", she became the first female act to top the US Latin Albums and Latin Airplay charts simultaneously in over a decade.
-The music video for "De Una Vez" was nominated for Best Short Form Music Video at the 22nd Annual Latin Grammy Awards.
-Gomez performed at the 2021 UEFA Champions League final opening ceremony in May.
-In August, she collaborated with Colombian singer Camilo on a song titled "999".
+Incorporating reggaeton and latin pop with urbano elements, the project marked a stylistic departure from the dance-pop sound of Rare.
+It debuted atop the Billboard Top Latin Albums chart, becoming the first album by a female act to top the chart since Shakira's El Dorado in 2017.
+The EP received positive reviews, and was nominated for the Grammy Award for Best Latin Pop Album.
+It was preceded by the promotional single "De Una Vez", and supported by the singles "Baila Conmigo" with Rauw Alejandro, and "Selfish Love" with DJ Snake.
+With Revelación and "Baila Conmigo", she became the first female act to top the US Latin Albums and Latin Airplay charts simultaneously in over a decade.
+In August, Gomez collaborated with Colombian singer Camilo on the single "999".